MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

 - "reward-target", "reward-forbidden" and "reward-step" represents the reward when reaching target, the reward when entering into forbidden area, the reward for each step, respectively.

-An using example is shown below:
+A using example is shown below:

 To specify the target state, modify the default value in the following sentence: